greylabel/Drupal-Theming-Best-Practices/README.md

 ```

 ###Style Rules
 When writing styles, the themer’s goal should be to write efficient CSS.
 This means using the least amount of selectors possible.
-The best performance in CSS is the ID, but this is often not a realistic selector to use.
+The best performance in CSS is the ID, but this is often not a realistic selector to use because it limits it's reusability.
 The exceptions are for layout rules and unique rules for unique items, like the site-name.
-After that is the class selector.
+After that is the class selector, which should be the target of the majority of your rules.
 Though we write CSS left to right ( `#content .field-item p` ) a browser reads CSS right to left.
 So in the previous rule, it would first find every paragraph on the page.
-Then it invalidate the ones that aren’t inside a `.field-item class`.
-Then invalidate the remaining ones that aren’t inside of an element with the ID #content.
-When using a CSS Preprocessor, a lot of care needs to be taken in regards to selector depth.
-It’s extremely easy to nest selectors which will result in extremely inefficient styles.
+Then it invalidate the ones that aren’t inside a `.field-item` class.
+Then invalidate the remaining ones that aren’t inside of an element with the ID `#content`. **When using a CSS Preprocessor, a lot of care needs to be taken in regards to selector depth.
+It’s extremely easy to nest selectors which will result in extremely inefficient styles.**

-Drupal can be quite a challenge.
-And in most cases, you need to style elements that aren’t IDs.
-In most cases you can, and should, use classes.
 Keep your styles generic when you can, think broad strokes.
 If you can, apply your style to `.field-item` instead of `.article .field-item`.
 Likewise, when you need to apply the style to a more limited scope, use the semantic class and not the drupal generic class.
 So, use `.view-articles` instead of simply `.view`.

 **Example: You need to apply a style to an ul, li, and an a tag for a particular view of articles.
 You may be tempted to write SASS like this:**